JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

 in terms of the share of runtime they make up (between 10% and 20%).
-Of note many of these do not take place on matrices of the size of the full FFT grid, but rather only in a subspace (e.g. orthogonalisation, Rayleigh-Ritz, ...) such that parallelisation is either anyway disabled by the BLAS library or not very effective.
+Of note many of these do not take place on matrices of the size of the full FFT grid, but rather only in a subspace (e.g. orthogonalization, Rayleigh-Ritz, ...) such that parallelization is either anyway disabled by the BLAS library or not very effective.

 The **recommendation** is therefore to use the same number of threads